tew080/kernel_linux_lenovo/README.md

-custom for lenovo intel (performance, lowletency)
+- custom for lenovo intel (performance, lowletency)
+- othor device not test